titan-cruzz/Sexual-Offense-Investigation-Guide/README.md

 # Sexual Offense Investigation Guide

-This project is a digital guide for investigating sexual offenses.
-It provides a step-by-step process for law enforcement officers and other professionals to follow when conducting these sensitive investigations.
+This is a React + Vite app that provides an AI‑assisted guide for sexual offense investigations.
+It helps ensure legal compliance, suggests SOP steps, and generates investigation documents.

 ## Features